 It is possible to link this ride to the trails in the Martha Deering Wildlife Management Area giving you more than enough trail to ride for a full day.
 These trails have been raked and maintained by the locals creating an amazing and ever-expanding trail system.

 Park on the side of the road where the power lines cross at 12-36 Rayburn Dr, Millbury, MA 01527.
 Then head on Colton Access Road

-along the powerlines north about .3 miles until you see the trail entrance on the right.
+along the powerlines north about 0.3 miles until you see the trail entrance on the right.
 The majority of the trails can be found on the right side of the power lines however there are a good number of trails on the left side as well.

 that follows the power lines.
 Both sides have very tight singletrack.
 You won't be able to manage to average a high speed within this network because of how tight, rocky, and "rooty" it is.
-However, it is worth checking out if you're in the area and makes for great technical training.
+However, it is worth checking out if you're in the area and it makes for great technical training.
 There are a few wooden bridges.